Aaron98990/ways-of-the-game/spirit-of-the-game.md

 There is no need to kick the ball out for an injured player.
 - No one is obligated to kick the ball out of play for an injured player.
 The referee will stop play if they deem it serious.

+There is a higher standard to earn a foul in the attacking third then compared to midfield or the defending third.

 ## Subjective